 It lay in patches drifting across parts of the trail which made the ascent and descent of Wideopen Hill into Kirk Yetholm quite slow.
 I began to realise that it would have been even harder with the extra weight of my camping things, and that it might still be too cold to camp as planned later in the walk.

 Many walkers will know of Kirk Yetholm, famous as the end of the Pennine Way and also as the Scottish headquarters of the Romani people.
-I hope to be at Kirk Yetholm again, (hopefully not too much the worse for wear) when I finish my Pennine Way walk for Crisis in the summer.
+I hope to be at Kirk Yetholm again, (hopefully not too much the worse for wear) when I finish my Pennine Way walk for Crisis UK.

 When I arrived at the youth hostel I realised that I had unfortunately lost my phone battery and that the mains charger was faulty.
 This meant I was cut off from the outside world for most of the rest of the trip.
-I am glad that I don’t rely totally on my phone for navigation as it would have been useless from then on.
+Luckily I don’t rely totally on my phone for navigation as it would have been useless from then on.

 3/ Kirk Yetholm to Wooler

 From Kirk Yetholm, the route heads out eastwards following the Pennine Way towards the border.
-From here the walk crosses into England, through conifer woods and moorlands to Hethpool in the College Valley, where it turns northeast to Torleehouse Farm.
+From here it crosses into England, through conifer woods and across moorlands to Hethpool in the College Valley, where it turns northeast to Torleehouse Farm.
 Here it turns sharply east across the foothills of the Cheviots, which had some more deep snowdrifts.
 I walked cautiously along this section towards Wooler.

 Fortunately I had walked this stretch on day walks, so I knew the route well enough not to rely on the landmarks which were now covered in snow.
 I would probably not have attempted the Northumberland National Park stretch otherwise.
 I later learned that quite a few people had cancelled accommodation along the route because of the weather.
 I didn’t take many photos during this monochrome stretch of snow and grey skies, focussing instead on where I was putting my feet.
 The Youth Hostel at Wooler was a welcome sight at the end of that long, slow but exhilarating walk over the hills, which were completely transformed by the blanket of snow.